christianThardy/christianThardy.github.io/tom-interpretability.md

 <br>

 Another key aspect for the ToM task is spatial processing.
-Similar to residual stream feature 81, feature 12441 likely tracks the positions of the cat, box, and basket, while feature 14364 seems to process how subjects and objects move around the room.
+Similar to residual stream feature 81, feature 12441 likely tracks the positions of the `cat`, `box`, and `basket`, while feature 14364 seems to process how subjects and objects move around the room.

 What’s pretty clear from this is that the residual stream and MLP features in layer 22 show a high degree of specialization.
 ToM-related features are distributed across multiple distinct MLPs, suggesting the model doesn’t rely on a single "ToM module".
 Instead, it integrates various aspects of *reasoning* to achieve ToM understanding.